mbianchidev/engineering-interviews/README.md

 The following list is a collection of unsorted questions that purposefully have no answers.
 The rationale is to use this as a reference for your own interview process (as candidate or as hiring manager) and to prepare for it.

+Contributions to this code base are welcome but subject to my sole judgement for inclusion or exclusion, feel free to fork.

 # STAR Method